najamelan/async_executors/README.md

 SpawnHandle traits are also provided so API's can express you need to pass them an executor which allows spawning with a handle.
 Note that this was already provided by the _futures_ in [`SpawnExt::spawn_with_handle`](futures_util::task::SpawnExt::spawn_with_handle), but this uses [`RemoteHandle`](futures_util::future::RemoteHandle) which incurs a performance overhead.
 By wrapping the native JoinHandle types, we can avoid some of that overhead while still being executor agnostic.
 These traits are feature gated behind the `spawn_handle` feature.

 The traits provided by this crate are also implemented for the [`Instrumented`](tracing_futures::Instrumented) and [`WithDispatch`](tracing_futures::WithDispatch) wrappers from _tracing-futures_ when the `tracing` feature is enabled.
-So you can pass an instrumented executor to an API requiring `exec: impl SpawnHandle`.
+So you can pass an instrumented executor to an API requiring `exec: impl SpawnHandle<SomeOutput>`.

-The currently supported executors are (let me know if you want to see others supported):
+The currently supported executors are (file an issue on GitHub if you want to see another one supported):

 - [async-std](https://docs.rs/async-std)
 - [tokio](https://docs.rs/tokio) CurrentThread - [`tokio::runtime::Runtime`] with basic scheduler and a LocalSet. (supports spawning `!Send` futures)